eonx-com/easy-monorepo/packages/EasyWebhook/docs/stores.md

 To set the **webhook store**, set the `EonX\EasyWebhook\Interfaces\Stores\StoreInterface` service to be one of:

 - `EonX\EasyWebhook\Stores\NullStore`: Webhooks are not stored.
 This is the default store option for webhooks.
-- `EonX\EasyWebhook\Stores\ArrayStore`: Webhooks are stored in an array.
+- `EonX\EasyWebhook\Stores\ArrayStore`: Webhooks are stored in an array in memory.
 Note that the array store will not persist beyond the life of your application.
 - `EonX\EasyWebhook\Stores\DoctrineDbalStore`: Webhooks are stored in a database accessed through Doctrine DBAL.
 Provide a `Doctrine\DBAL\Connection` connection and an optional table name (the default table name is `easy_webhooks`).
 - Your own webhook store implementation.